Jhaniele Fowler-Nembhard: Personal life

 Fowler-Nembhard grew up in Montego Bay, moving to St Thomas at 19 years of age.
 She married Andre Reid in December 2013 and was known as Jhaniele Fowler-Reid until approximately 2021.
 The couple have a daughter together.
 On 20 December 2023, Fowler married Ashani Nembhard in a private ceremony in Kingston.

+In December 2025, she announced her pregnancy, which will sideline her from the 2026 Suncorp Super Netball season.